United Wa State Army: Drug trafficking

 The opium poppy harvest had increased since the former drug baron and warlord Lo Hsing Han managed to rebuild his drug empire after he became the intermediary for cease-fire agreements between the military intelligence chief Khin Nyunt and the Kokang and Wa insurgents who had rebelled against and toppled the Communist leadership in 1989.
 In addition to the traditional Golden Triangle export of opiates, production has diversified to methamphetamine, or yaa baa, which is cheaper and easier to manufacture than heroin.
 Thai authorities have denounced methamphetamine production, trafficking, and consumption as a threat to national security.
 It denied involvement in the Mekong incident of 5 November 2011.

-In recent years, poppy cultivation has declined in both northern Laos and the Wa region partly as a result of a ban imposed by the UWSP in 2005.
+Poppy cultivation has declined in both northern Laos and the Wa region partly as a result of a ban imposed by the UWSP in 2005.
 In 1999, Bao Youxiang ordered a forced relocation, away from the poppy fields, of six northern Wa districts south to mainly Shan and Lahu areas.
 The World Food Program (WFP) and China also provided emergency food assistance to former poppy farmers.
 Chinese criminal organisations in the area however may have simply switched the production line from heroin to amphetamine-type stimulants (ATS) such as yaa baa.

+Mining operations

+Chinese companies with close links to the UWSA have unregulated mining operations in UWSA-controlled territory, which has caused significant toxic pollution in Thailand's rivers, including the tributaries of the Mekong, representing Thailand's "largest-ever case of transboundary pollution."
+Arsenic levels in water tests conducted in Chiang Mai and Chiang Rai have detected arsenic levels five times higher than international drinking water standards.